We will visit several places in Tokyo where you can experience traditional and modern Japan in one day.

 This tour is so flexible that we can change our itinerary depending on your interests.
 If you are Muslim, we can visit Tokyo Camii mosque and Halal restaurant.

-This temple is Tokyo's oldest and most popular temple with a big gate and 5 story pagoda.
+This is the oldest and the most popular temple in Tokyo with a big gate and 5 story pagoda.
 Nakamise-Dori is a pedestrian street leading to the temple lined with many traditional shops and souvenir stands.

 Each store has its own specialty ; dishes, furniture, aprons and hats, baking utensils, cooking utensils, lanterns and super-real plastic display food.

-I will wait at the bottom of the tower, if you think 3,090JPY for the guide is too much.
+I will wait at the bottom of the tower, if you think 3,100JPY for the guide is too much.

 Basically, it’s close on Wednesday, Sunday and national holiday.

-This temple is one of the biggest temples in Japan and quite unique.
+This is one of the biggest temples in Japan and quite unique.

 Its main hall is an Indian style not like a traditional temple.

-This garden is a typical Daimyo(Japanese feudal lord) garden in the Edo period with a tidal pond and two wild-duck hunting sites.
+This is a typical Daimyo(Japanese feudal lord) garden in the Edo period (1603-1868) with a tidal pond and two wild-duck hunting sites.

 You can have a sky view of Tokyo at the height of 202m.